vicera/vicera/README.md

 ![Vicera Logo](https://github.com/h34ting4ppliance/vicera/raw/master/vicera.png)

+# THE VICERA HAS MOVED TO [CODEBERG](https://codeberg.org/vicera).
+NO MORE UPDATE HERE.
+# THE VICERA HAS MOVED TO [CODEBERG](https://codeberg.org/vicera).
+NO MORE UPDATE HERE.
+# THE VICERA HAS MOVED TO [CODEBERG](https://codeberg.org/vicera).
+NO MORE UPDATE HERE.

 **VICERA** is a fantasy console written in C heavily inspired by the Gameboy.
 It features it's very own CPU architecture, Tiles and Sprites, the same controller as the Gameboy and a Monochrome 160x160 display.